luduvigo/justlearnscala/README.md

 ## work in progress ...

 An organized collection of resources (articles, videos, blog posts, exercises, ...) to learn Scala from to beginner to expert level powered using GitHub pages.

-The site is available here: [http://luduvigo.github.io/justlearnscala/](http://luduvigo.github.io/justlearnscala/) The material provided is already available in the web and completely free.
+The site is available here: [http://luduvigo.github.io/justlearnscala](http://luduvigo.github.io/justlearnscala)

+The material provided is already available in the web and is completely free.

 ## Motivation